-The regular office hours of the Commission are 8:00 A.M. to 4:30 P.M. weekdays (excluding holidays) and are available for public access to the Commission records.
+The regular office hours of the Commission are 8:00 A.M. to 4:30 P.M.
+Monday through Thursday and Friday 8:00 A.M. to noon.
+These are the hours available for public access to the Commission records.
+Although the office is not open to the public on Friday afternoons, staff are still in the office working until 4:30 P.M.